 by Ernst Bernardini, Kärntner Philatelistenclub, Klagenfurt, 2004, 99pp, ISBN 3853912257

 Professor Ernst Bernardini spent many years researching the subject.
 His research included examining many original archive documents in Vienna, Ljubljana, Zagreb, Budapest and Bern.
 He shows that Košir did in fact make a proposal in a letter dated 31 December 1835.
 His research also shows that Košir met an Englishman, Galway, in mid 1837.
-This was after Rowland Hill had published his proposal.
+This was many months after Rowland Hill had published his proposal.

 Lovrenc Košir, Laurenz Koschier, pobudnik poštne znamke (in Slovenian)

 by Ernst Bernardini, translated by Marko Urbanija, Filatelistična zveza Slovenije, Ljubljana , 2004, 86pp, ISBN: 9619132807

 Slovenian translation of the original German edition